Is Candida the cause of your IBS symptoms?

 The stool test that we use will be able to highlight the best anti-fungals (both pharmaceutical and natural) to eradicate your strain of yeast so that treatment can be very targeted.

 This means that you will not have to spend money purchasing anti-fungals that may not work with your specific strain of yeast.

-We may recommend anti-fungals including Caprylic acid, Oregano, Graperfruit seeds extract and or Berberine.
+Natural anti-fungals are extremely potent and include Caprylic acid, Oregano, Graperfruit seed extract or Berberine.

 Probiotics also are paramount- again we will recommend the appropriate strain based on your stool test results.
 The stool test has the uncanny ability to identify whether you are lacking important strains of healthy gut bacteria such as Lactobacillus or Bifidobacterium species for example.

 This means we can be very targeted in our candida treatment.